-A deal drawing maritime borders between Greece and Italy came
+A deal drawing maritime borders between Greece and Italy came into effect on Monday, said Italian diplomatic sources.

 The two countries exchanged the tools of ratification of the deal during an official visit by Greek Foreign Minister Nikos Dendias to Rome, said Italy's Foreign Ministry in a statement.